Bottle-Water/panning/README.md

 A compromise between the first two, the square root of the product of the linear and constant power gains.

 ### Building
-Open `Panning.jucer` in Projucer
+1. Open `Panning.jucer` in Projucer
-Select your exporter and click `Save and Open in IDE` Build in your IDE
+2. Select your exporter and click `Save and Open in IDE`
+3. Build in your IDE
+4. Use in DAW or JUCE's `audiopluginhost`.

 ### Steps Report
 1. Created the Projucer project as an audio plugin, named it Panning, set it as audio to audio.